 Once a defect is proven, you still have to show that the defect caused the harm for which you are seeking compensation and that the manufacturer actually produced the product in question.

 Compensation for personal injury as a result of a defective product varies widely.
 Ohio caps damages at $250,000 for cases in which pain and suffering are the only factors.
 However, for cases in which economic loss is also claimed, the cap extends to three times the loss with a maximum of $350,000 per plaintiff.
-The precise amount for your case is best determined with the assistance of an experienced Dayton product liability attorney.
+The precise amount for your case is best determined with the assistance of an experienced Dayton product liability attorneys.

 If a defective food or other product has impacted you or your family, contact the personal injury attorneys at The VanNoy Firm today.
 Law restricts your time to file suit, so do not wait.
 Make sure you have a dedicated and knowledgeable Dayton lawyer by your side to guide you through the court system.